 - Pay for only the ads that work – per click or per impression

 - Cost per send (CPS) is used when you run Message Ads campaigns.
 You pay for each message that is successfully delivered.

 - Cost per click (CPC) is often used for action-oriented campaigns like lead generation or event registration.

 - Cost per impression (CPM) model is typically a better fit when brand awareness is the goal.

 Along with choosing the right option for your campaign, you will enter a suggested bid, daily budget, start date, end date, and total budget.
 Regardless of the end date you choose, you can cancel your campaign at any time.
 It’s also important to note that LinkedIn uses an auction system for bidding that rewards engagement, meaning you can win an auction without being the highest bidder.

 Related: LinkedIn Advertising 101: Bidding

-In addition to overall performance, you can also see how your campaigns are performing as it relates to social actions and budget.
+You can track your campaign’s overall impressions, clicks, social actions and budget.
 Social actions are initiated by LinkedIn members who interact with your content – it’s organic, free engagement.

 Click through to each campaign to see how each ad within the campaign is performing.
 Using this data, you can edit your ads, refine your targeting, adjust your budget, and toggle ad variations on and off based on performance.